 - Dedicated database server, 6GB RAM: 5 GB

 - Dedicated database server, 12 GB RAM: 10 GB

 - 2 * [numberofCPUs] + 2

-- Use sa seperate backend server to handle admin users, process backend activity (cron), pre generate full page caching and to handle media queries.
+- Usually 1 (fat) server should be able to handle everything.
+If you do a lot of backend work during peak hours however you could consider using a seperate backend server to handle admin users, process backend activity (cron), pre generate full page caching and to handle media queries.

-- Use multiple web nodes (frontend servers) to handle browsing and checkout.
+- If 1 fat server isn’t enough: use multiple web nodes (frontend servers) to handle browsing and checkout.

 - If you have a popular site that is heavily crawled by searchengines, you can save some resources by tweaking your robots.txt.